Doruo/Fedora-Hyprland-Custom-Installer/README.md

 ### Usage

 Type on a terminal:
-`bash setup.sh`
+`bash install.sh`

 ### Work In Progress

-Still unstable and some things need to be corrected.
+Still not working, unstable and some things need to be corrected.